Treatment Growth, Continuity of Treatment, and Viral Load Suppression

-In spite of the many challenges posed by the HIV epidemic, global access to ART has increased substantially since 2003, with 28.7 million people accessing ART as of the end of 2021.
-Access to these lifesaving treatments has reduced the number of AIDS-related deaths by 64 percent since the peak in 2004 and new HIV infections have been reduced by 52 percent since their peak in 1997.
-Globally, 20.1 million people are supported by U.S. Government assistance under the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).
+In spite of the many challenges posed by the HIV epidemic, global access to ART has increased substantially since 2003, with 29.8 million people accessing ART in 2022.
+Access to these lifesaving treatments has reduced the number of AIDS-related deaths by 69 percent since the peak in 2004 and new HIV infections have been reduced by 38 percent since 2010.
+Globally, 19.1 million people are supported by U.S. Government assistance under the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).
 The U.S. Government is the world’s largest donor to HIV and AIDS programs worldwide, having invested over $100 billion through PEPFAR in the HIV response, with much of that support managed by USAID.

-USAID-supported treatment programs ensure all newly diagnosed individuals are immediately placed on robust optimized HIV treatment regimens and are provided support to stay on lifelong treatment in order to achieve viral load suppression.
+USAID-supported treatment programs ensure all newly diagnosed individuals are placed on robust optimized HIV treatment regimens and are supported to stay on lifelong treatment in order to achieve viral load suppression.
 Successful treatment and achieving viral load suppression also prevents transmission and continued progress towards epidemic control.
-Ensuring all clients have access to continuous, uninterrupted ART requires programs to be tailored to meet their needs and preferences.
-USAID does this through the implementation of best practices and innovative interventions to reduce barriers to HIV treatment and support services, including those most vulnerable, such as children and adolescents living with HIV, pregnant and breastfeeding women and their infants, and key populations.
+Ensuring all clients have access to continuous, uninterrupted ART requires programs that are tailored to meet their needs and preferences.
+USAID does this through the implementation of best practices and interventions to reduce barriers to HIV treatment and support services, including those who are the most vulnerable, such as children and adolescents living with HIV, pregnant and breastfeeding women and their infants, and other key populations.

 USAID-supported ART programs focus on three key priorities to ensure lifelong continuity of treatment to ultimately achieve viral load suppression (VLS) and optimal health outcomes for all clients: